Residence Halls

 100,000 SF

-The new Hocking College Residence Hall offers its students the most modern college dormitory experience.
-Located in Nelsonville, Ohio, the “lodge” style complex features two shared double design buildings, totaling 100,000-square-feet of development.
-The living-quarters is more than just a place for students to eat and sleep, as it includes study, recreation, and meeting rooms, as well as laundry facilities.
-The overall goal of the college is to offer its students many opportunities for interaction and learning.
-With a wonderful view of the Hocking Valley, the structure also includes a number of green-built design techniques.
+The new Hocking College Residence Hall offers students the most modern college dormitory experience.
+The “lodge” style complex features two shared double-design buildings totaling 100,000 SF of development in Nelsonville, Ohio.
+The living quarters are more than just a place for students to eat and sleep; it includes study, recreation, meeting rooms, and laundry facilities.
+The college’s overall goal is to offer its students many opportunities for interaction and learning.
+With a beautiful view of the Hocking Valley, the structure also includes several green-built design techniques.
 The site’s location prompted challenges, as it is located on a hill-side a-top a former coal mine.
-The mines had to be grouted and a deep foundation was put in place for the two structures.
+The mines had to be grouted, and a deep foundation was established for the two structures.
 A cost-effective approach was implemented using a steel staggered truss system to frame the two seven-story buildings.
 This system was chosen since it complemented the use of the building and the site challenges.
-The system resulted in half the number of foundations that would be required with more conventional framing systems.
-This resulted in a significant savings of foundation costs.
+The system resulted in half the number of foundations required with more conventional framing systems.
+This resulted in significant savings in foundation costs.